TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

-# rFactor 2 Internals Shared Memory Map Plugin
+﻿# rFactor 2 Internals Shared Memory Plugin

 This plugin mirrors exposed rFactor 2 internal state into shared memory buffers.
-Essentially, this is direct memcpy of rFactor 2 internals.
+Essentially, this is direct memcpy of rFactor 2 internals (except for extended stuff implemented to workaround API limitations/bugs).
+Plugin also allows some level of input back into the rFactor 2 API.

-Reading shared memory allows creating external tools running outside of rFactor 2 and written in languages other than C++ (C# sample is included).
+Reading and writing shared memory allows creating external tools running outside of rFactor 2 and written in languages other than C++ (C# sample is included).
 It also allows keeping CPU time impact in rFactor 2 plugin threads to the minimum.

 This plugin is carefully implemented with an intent of becoming a shared component for reading rF2 internals.
-It can handle any number of clients without slowing down rF2 plugin thread.
+For read operations, it can handle any number of clients without slowing down rF2 plugin thread.
 A lot of work was done to ensure it is as efficient and reliable as possible.

+rFactor 2 API has some limitations/bugs, and plugin tries to deal with that by deriving some information: basic accumulated damage info, tracking session transitions and optionally reading game memory directly.

+# Acknowledgements
-#### This work is based on:
+##### This work is based on:
   * rF2 Internals Plugin sample #7 by ISI/S397 found at: https://www.studio-397.com/modding-resources/
-#### Was inspired by:
+##### Was inspired by:
   * rF1 Shared Memory Map Plugin by Dan Allongo found at: https://github.com/dallongo/rFactorSharedMemoryMap

+### Authors:
+Vytautas Leonavičius
+##### With contributions by:
+- Morten Roslev: parts of DMR implementation and teaching me various memory reading techniques and helping me to stay sane
+- Tony Whitley: pit info/HWControl prototyping/bug fixes/proofreading

 ## Download:
 https://www.mediafire.com/file/hzlugtn3t7sc3gw/rf2_sm_tools_3.7.0.0.zip/file

 ## Features
-Plugin offers optional weak synchronization by using version variables on each of the buffers.
+Plugin offers optional weak synchronization by using version variables on each of the output buffers.

-Plugin is built using VS 2015 Community Edition, targeting VC12 (VS 2013) runtime, since rF2 comes with VC12 redist.
+Plugin is built using VS Community Edition, targeting VC12 (VS 2013) runtime, since rF2 comes with VC12 redist.

-## Refresh Rates:
+## Output Refresh Rates:
 * Telemetry - 50FPS.
 * Scoring - 5FPS.
 * Rules - 3FPS.
 * Multi Rules - on callback from a game, usually once a session and in between sessions.
 * ForceFeedback - 400FPS.
 * Graphics - 400FPS.
+* Pit Info - 100FPS.
+* Weather - 1FPS.
 * Extended - 5FPS and on tracked callback by the game.

-Note: Graphics buffer is unsbscribed by default.
+Note: `Graphics` and `Weather` are unsbscribed from by default.

+## Input Buffers
+Note to cheaters who dare to contact me with questions: none of this can be used to control vehicle.

+Plugin supports sending input to the game (using rFactor 2 API).
+Please use this stuff with extreme care - it can cause game freezes and unexpected behavior.
+When working with the input buffers, make sure to set `DebugOutputLevel` to `15` and `DebugOutputSource` to `32767` and review `UserData\Log\RF2SMMP_DebugOutput.txt` for errors and warnings.

+Monitor app includes sample code that uses Input buffers.

+Note: designed with only one write client in mind.
+Although multiple clients should be able to coexist fine, they will need to be mindful of buffer update clashes, plugin does not moderate that part.

+### HWControl input
+Allows sending restricted set of inputs to rF2.
+Mostly useful for pit menu interaction.

+### Weather Control input
+Allows sending weather input.
+This might be useful in keeping internet queries/thread synchronization out of rF2 plugin thread and inside of a standalone weather control app.

+### Rules Control input
+This is experimental control buffer.
+It allows sending Rules input to the game.
+The idea was that it might make developing custom rules plugin easier, by being able to change logic in an external app/script without rebuilding plugin/restarting rF2.

+However, this is experimental, because I am not positive this approach is going to "fly"/is reliable.
+The reason for that is that when done inside of a plugin, rules are applied synchronously: game sends rules input, and allows updating that input in the same callback, meaning synchronously.
+Using shared memory plugin this process is not synchronous: game sends rules in a function call, plugin picks up rules update from the input buffer in a separate function call, and will apply update next time game calls rule update function.
+So there's a gap between game ouput rules and requested input rules.

+I tried to minimize the impact of this processing gap by copying some of the latest rules state onto the updated state, but I do not know how reliably would that work.
+That said, I am very passionate about autosport rules, so if you try to use this plugin for rules development and need help/changes (with the plugin part), feel free to reach out.

+### Plugin Control input
+Allows dynamically subscirbing to buffers that might've been unsubscribed by `CustomPluginVariables.json` configuration.
+Also, allows enabling control input buffers.
+The idea here is to allow client to turn missing functionality on if it is missing due to misconfiguration.

+## Input Refresh Rates:
+* HWControl - Read at 5FPS with 100ms boost to 50FPS once update is received.
+Applied at 100FPS.
+* WeatherControl - Read at 5FPS.
+Applied at 1FPS.
+* RulesControl - Read at 5FPS.
+Applied at 3FPS.
+* PluginControl - Read at 5FPS.
+Applied on read.

+Note: only `PluginControl` and `HWControl` buffers are enabled by default.
+Other buffers can be enabled via `CustomPluginVariables.json` settings.

 ## Unsubscribing from the buffer updatdes
 It is possible to configure which buffers get updated and which don't.
 This is done via `UnsubscribedBuffersMask` value in the `CustomPluginVariables.json` file.
 To specify buffers to unsubscribe from, add desired flag values up.